intercom/intercom-ruby/README.md

 #=> {:limit=>180, :remaining=>179, :reset_at=>2014-10-07 14:58:00 +0100}
 ```

-You can handle the rate limits yourself but a simply option is to use the handle_rate_limit flag.
+You can handle the rate limits yourself but a simple option is to use the handle_rate_limit flag.
 This will automatically catch the 429 rate limit exceeded error and wait until the reset time to retry.

 ```